 Compare Llano River, Guadalupe River, or Bull Creek when Pedernales is muddy, too low, crowded, or access-limited.

-Check TPWD freshwater regulations and any park-specific access or safety notices before fishing because this page relies on statewide warmwater rules plus state-park access conditions.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check TPWD freshwater rules and any park-specific access or safety notices before fishing because this page relies on statewide warmwater rules plus state-park access conditions.

 Pedernales Falls State Park

-The main public-access anchor on this page, with fishing, paddling, and park-managed entry into the river corridor away from the closed falls zone.
+The main public-access anchor on this page, with fishing, paddling, and park-managed entry into the river area away from the closed falls zone.

 US 281 crossing near Johnson City